Icem77/StockTradingSimulator-CS-sem2/README.md

 # StockTradingSimulator-CS-sem2

+📈 Java implementation a trading system that, within each turn, queries all investors (in a random order for each turn) about their own investment decisions.
+Specifically, within one turn, investors can:
+  * Query the system for the current turn number,
+  * Query the trading system for the turn number and price of the last transaction for the specified company's shares (any number of times),
+  * For a selected listed company, make a decision to place at most one buy or sell order for its shares.

+📈 After accepting investment decisions from all investors within one turn, the trading system executes orders according to its rules.

 📈 The Stock Exchange handles the trading of company shares.
 The stock trading system allows investors to place buy or sell orders.
 An order is a declaration of intent to buy or sell shares of a selected company.
 Each order must include:

 📈 Order type: buy/sell,